 The VBM measure is an aggregate loss measure combining Regulatory VaR and modeled specific risk ("SR") factors over a 10-day holding period and a 99% confidence level.
 While the Regulatory VaR portion of the VBM measures the estimated maximum amount of decline due to market price or rate movements for all covered positions, the modeled SR portion of the VBM measures the risk of loss from factors other than broad market movements.
-Modeled SR factors include event risk and idiosyncratic risk for a subset of covered positions for which the model is approved by the Firm's supervisors; default events are covered by the IRC or CRM measures as discussed below.
+Modeled SR factors include event risk and idiosyncratic risk for a subset of covered positions for which the model is approved by the Firm's supervisors.
 The results of the Firm's VBM are converted to capital requirements based on the application of multipliers specified by Basel III.
 The capital requirements are then translated to risk-weighted assets using a multiplier of 12.5 as prescribed by Basel III.

-The Firm's Regulatory VaR and modeled SR calculations are continuously evaluated and enhanced in response to changes in the composition of the Firm's portfolios, changes in market conditions, improvements in the Firm's modeling techniques to minimize differences in models for like products, systems capabilities, and other factors.
+The Firm's Regulatory VaR and modeled SR calculations are periodically evaluated and enhanced in response to changes in the composition of the Firm's portfolios, changes in market conditions, improvements in the Firm's modeling techniques to minimize differences in models for like products, systems capabilities, and other factors.
 Such changes will affect historical comparisons of the VBM and VaR results.